open-risk/atp2rss/README.md

 * This downloads a file named following_accounts.csv to the default directory of your browser
 * Move the following_accounts.csv file to the atp2rss/data directory

+### YouTube

+On the web interface of your YouTube account

+* Follow instructions for a takeout and export your data
+* Make sure to select only subscriptions
+* This will eventually download a file named takeout-XXXX.zip to the default directory of your browser
+* Move and unzip this file to the atp2rss/data directory.
+This will create a csv file

 ## Dependencies

 To parse the AtProto export (CAR file) we need the atproto library (also needed for resolving did's).